As an Amazon Associate, we earn from qualifying purchases.

 Buy the Oura Ring Gen 3 if: Sleep optimization is your primary goal, you hate wearing a watch to bed, or you have a partner who complains about the watch glow at night.

-Buy the Apple Watch Series 9 if: You're an iPhone user who wants one device for everything, you value ECG and crash detection, or you can't stomach another subscription.
+Buy the Bryzova Smart Ring if: You're an iPhone user who wants one device for everything, you value ECG and crash detection, or you can't stomach another subscription.

 Consider alternatives if: Budget is tight.
-The Fitbit Inspire 3 offers solid sleep tracking at $99, and the Fitbit Sense 2 gives you Sleep Profile insights for $249.
-For athletes obsessed with recovery metrics, Whoop 4.0 is worth a look.
+The Fitbit Inspire 3 Health & Fitness Tracker with Stress Management offers solid sleep tracking at $99, and the Fitbit Sense 2 gives you Sleep Profile insights for $249.
+For athletes obsessed with recovery metrics, Smart Bracelet is worth a look.

 If you want to pair either device with environmental upgrades, I've written about the best white noise machines for deep sleep and sunrise alarm clocks that actually work.